ionic-team/ionic-docs/docs/api/content.md

 import Slots from '@ionic-internal/component-api/v7/content/slots.md';

 <head>
-  <title>ion-content: Scrollable CSS Component for Ionic App Content Areas</title>
+  <title>ion-content: Scrollable Component for Ionic App Content</title>
   <meta name="description" content="ion-content provides an easy to use content area with useful methods to control the scrollable area.
 Learn more about this CSS component for Ionic apps." />
 </head>